4 Reasons to Ditch Dairy & Wave Goodbye to Whey Protein

 - Plant-Based protein is the superior choice for any serious athlete looking to get the most out of their training and recovery.

 - Whey protein supplements have nasty side effects that can negatively affect overall health and performance.

 - The leucine threshold is an important factor in kickstarting muscle protein synthesis.

 There's a lot of misinformation about plant protein vs. whey protein.
-NFL fullback turned LYFE Fuel founder shares his personal plant-based journey and why plants are the ultimate game changer.
+NFL fullback turned LYFE Fuel founder shares his personal plant-based journey and why he believes plants are the ultimate game changer.